-Top 5 Hadoop Analytics Tools – Take a Dive into Advanced Analytics
+Top 15 Hadoop Analytics Tools in 2020 – Take a Dive into Analytics

 Keeping you updated with latest technology trends, Join DataFlair on Telegram

 1. Apache Spark

 It is a popular open-source unified analytics engine for big data and machine learning.
 Apache Software Foundation developed Apache Spark for speeding up the Hadoop big data processing.
 It extends the Hadoop MapReduce model to effectively use it for more types of computations like interactive queries, stream processing, etc. Apache Spark enables batch, real-time, and advanced analytics over the Hadoop platform.
 Spark provides in-memory data processing for the developers and the data scientists

 It has become the default execution engine for workloads such as batch processing, interactive queries, and streaming, etc.

 Companies, including Netflix, Yahoo, eBay, and many more, have deployed Spark at a massive scale.